Powered by Max Banner Ads

 Gloria Smith asked:

 Geothermal heating provides many benefits especially to homes and buildings.
-The fact that the energy it uses comes from nature makes it very appealing to homeowners.
+The fact that the it uses comes from nature makes it very appealing to homeowners.
 And with a renewable source that will never go out of supply, it incurs less operational costs compared to any other type of heating system available in the market today.

 The term geothermal actually pertains to two Greek words, “gheo” meaning earth and “thermal” which means heat.
-Geothermal energy is formed deep in the earth’s core where temperatures can reach more than 6,000 degrees Celsius, hot enough to melt even a solid rock.
-Temperatures below the earth’s surface are constant all year round the reason why geothermal energy is very suitable for heating and cooling homes and other closed infrastructures.
+Geothermal is formed deep in the earth’s core where temperatures can reach more than 6,000 degrees Celsius, hot enough to melt even a solid rock.
+Temperatures below the earth’s surface are constant all year round the reason why geothermal is very suitable for heating and cooling homes and other closed infrastructures.

 In the olden days, geothermal energy was used in some countries in hot springs that served as places where people can take a bath for recreation or for medical healing.
 In fact, it was already known in the ancient times such as during the Roman period that geothermal water notably in hot springs has positive therapeutic effects on humans.
 It is even believed that it can help heal skin diseases.